Pareto-Efficient Quantum Circuit Simulation Using Tensor Contraction Deferral: Results

-In the case of the 49-qubit circuit, the final quantum state is calculated in slices, where each slice involves the calculation of $2^{38}$ amplitudes and a total of $2^{11}$ slices were calculated.
-In the case of the 56-qubit circuit, only one slice with $2^{37}$ amplitudes was calculated out of the $2^{19}$ such slices that defined the final quantum state.
+In the case of the 49-qubit circuit, the final quantum state is calculated in $2^{11}$ slices with $2^{38}$ amplitudes each.
+In the case of the 56-qubit circuit, only one slice with $2^{37}$ amplitudes is calculated (out of the $2^{19}$ such slices defining the final quantum state).

-All experimental results were obtained over the course of two days on Lawrence Livermore National Laboratory's Vulcan Blue Gene/Q supercomputer.
-This time included the time to setup the experiments described in this paper, as well as that to conduct additional experiments beyond the scope of what is described here.
+All experimental results are obtained over the course of two days.
+This time includes the time to set up the experiments described in this paper, as well as that to conduct additional experiments beyond the scope of what is described here.

-Memory usage required strong scaling to 4,096 nodes, with 64~TB of memory, for each (parallel) calculation.
-As reported in Section \ref{s:intro}, the theoretical minimum memory footprint to hold a slice of the state vector is less than 5~TB for the 49-qubit circuit ($2^{38}$ complex doubles are used to store the $2^{38}$ amplitudes); it is common in the literature to report just the memory required for the state vector, e.g., \cite{haner2017simulation}.
-In practice, runs required more than 32~TB.
-The bulk of these operations require two tensors to compute and CTF internal buffering introduces approximately a factor of 4 in overhead.
-Memory was also needed to reformat contraction operands for efficiency and for buffer space as messages are passed between nodes.
-Other sources of memory consumption stem from the precise manner in which certain operations are performed in CTF and we plan to address some of these trade-offs in future work.
+Memory usage requires scaling to 4,096 nodes, with 64~TB of aggregate memory, for each (parallel) calculation.
+The theoretical minimum memory footprint to hold a slice of the state vector is less than 5~TB for the 49-qubit circuit ($2^{38}$ complex doubles are used to store the $2^{38}$ amplitudes); it is common in the literature to report only the memory required for the state vector, e.g., \cite{haner2017simulation}.
+In practice, experiments require more than 32~TB.
+The bulk of these operations require two large tensors to compute a result and CTF internal buffering introduces approximately a factor of 4 in overhead.
+Memory is also needed to reformat contraction operands for efficiency and for buffer space as messages are passed between nodes.

-After computing the ideal state amplitudes, we analyzed the distributions of the corresponding outcome probabilities (i.e., the squared magnitudes of the amplitudes) in aggregate across slices as well as individually per slice.
-The ranges of these outcome probabilities vary with the number of possible outcomes $N=2^n$, where $n$ is the number of qubits.
-The values of these probabilities also vary over several orders of magnitude.
-For these reasons, histograms were calculated for the values of $z=\log(Np)$ for outcome probabilities $p$.
-This transformation normalizes the resulting histograms across varying numbers of qubits, simplifying their comparison.
-It also better reveals the full dynamic range of the outcome probabilities.
-The theoretical probability density of $z=\log(Np)$ for universal random circuits with circuit fidelity $\alpha$ is distributed according to the following equation, which describes a truncated Gumbel distribution in the case of a perfect fidelity of $\alpha = 1$: